-The scope for this release of the pan-Canadian Patient Summary - Interoperability Specifications has been defined to include use cases UC-01, UC-02 and UC-03.
+The scope for this release of the pan-Canadian Patient Summary - Interoperability Specifications has been defined to include use cases UC-01, UC-02, UC-03, UC-04 and UC-05.

-The list below includes the use cases' ID, name and description.
-Following each use case is a list of the Canadian jurisdictions that have identified the use case as being applicable to their Patient Summary implementation for Release 1 or beyond.
+The list below includes the use case's ID, name, description, and purpose.
+Participating Canadian jurisdictions have identified these use cases as applicable to their Patient Summary implementation for Release 1 or beyond.